 This post may contain affiliate links.
 This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

-When you take on a new project your to-do list can easily become unmanageable.
-Bullet journaling helped me to get in control of my to-do list.
-It wasn’t just the act of bullet journaling that did this but I implemented simple techniques which helped prioritize my tasks.
+When you take on a new project your to do list can easily become unmanageable.
+I created a bullet journal to do list page that helped me to get control of my tasks.
+It wasn’t just the act of bullet journaling that did this but instead using simple tasks to manage my tasks.
 Now I can easily pick out the most important things to tackle first.

 Multiple To-Do Lists

-First of all, I have a few different to-do lists.
-In my bullet journal, I keep lists for:
+First of all, I have a few different bullet journal to do lists.
+I keep lists for:

 - Tasks to get done at work